antronerds/r2-training-courses/docs/Finding_structural_variants.md

   [**Figure 1: Mutation paths during cancer progression.**](_static/images/TumorHeterogeneity_CancerProgression.jpg)

+Neuroblastoma is a pediatric tumor of the peripheral adrenergic lineage, which is neural crest derived.
+During embryogenesis, cells delaminate from the neural crest, migrate ventrally and differentiate into adrenaline- or noradrenaline-producing cells.
+Neuroblastomas typically express enzymes for the adrenaline-synthesis route.
+High-stage neuroblastomas usually go into complete remission upon therapy but often relapse as therapy-resistant disease.

-Although there has been extensive research into similar mutation mechanisms in neuroblastoma (also in the AMC Oncogenomics group), such a mechanism has not been found for this type of cancer.
+Although there has been extensive research (also in the AMC Oncogenomics group) into mutation mechanisms such as described by the Vogelstein model, such a mechanism has not been found for neuroblastoma.
 In this practical work session we will try to bring you cutting edge research in this often deadly childhood tumor.

-Recent research suggests that neuroblastoma consists of different cell types.
-There is reason to believe that this heterogeneity causes the high percentage of relapses in the aggressive subtype of neuroblastoma.
-Children developing a relapse almost always die.
+Despite decades of research high stage neuroblastoma still has a very poor prognosis.
 Fortunately, new technologies have become available to molecular biology.
 These enable us to not only study mutations and RNA expression of genes, but to study the epigenetic modifications of the DNA-associated histones as well.
 In addition, genes can now be manipulated in cell lines and living tissues.
 Using advanced data analysis, statistics and clustering methods, the field of bioinformatics tries to derive new insights from these experimental data and help molecular biologists to generate hypotheses that can be tested experimentally.
 Today you will use the web-based genomics analysis and visualization platform R2.
 R2 provides you with a set of bioinformatics tools to investigate recent patient and experimental data from neuroblastoma tumors and cell lines.

-Despite decades of research high stage neuroblastoma still has a very poor prognosis.
  Since cancer is a disease of genomic aberrations we're first going to investigate what aberrations are present and how these might relate to the onset of neuroblastoma.

 Exploring the dataset
 ---
 The oncogenomics department of the AMC has gathered a richly annotated set of neuroblastoma tumors.
 To easily explore this, the R2 development team has devised the concept of Datascopes; a convenient view on the data with some pre-built analyses readily available.